Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Conclusion

 \section{Conclusion}

-Aiming at the problem that the moving object is difficult to detect in complex background, this paper analyzes the reason.
-The reason is that the proportion of moving small object pixels is small in complex background, which leads to low SNR.
-This paper proposes a Small Moving Object Detection algorithm Based on Motion Information (SMOD-BMI) to solve the problem that the features of the object are not obvious in a single frame and the object's size is small (low SNR in surveillance video).
-Firstly, the ConvLSTM-PANet model to coarsely detect the whole frame of continuous video frames to capture suspicious flying bird objects.
-Then, the object tracking method to track the suspicious moving object to determine the MR of the suspicious moving object on $n$ consecutive frames.
-At the same time, according to the moving speed of the suspicious moving objects, the size of their MR is adjusted adaptively (To be specific, if the objects move slowly, we expand their MR according to their speed to ensure the contextual environment information) to generate their Adaptive St-Cubes (ASt-Cubes), to ensure that the SNR of the moving object is improved while the necessary environment information is retained adaptively.
-After that, we use the LW-USN model to accurately classify and locate the suspicious moving object using the ASt-Cubes of the suspicious moving object.
-Finally, qualitative and quantitative experiments verify the effectiveness and advancement of the proposed moving object detection algorithm based on motion information.
+This paper proposes a flying bird Object Detection algorithm Based on Motion Information (FBOD-BMI) to solve the problem that the features of the object are not obvious in a single frame and the object's size is small (low SNR in surveillance video).
+Firstly, the ConvLSTM-PANet model was used to coarse detect the whole frame of continuous video frames to capture suspicious flying bird objects.
+Then, the object tracking method tracks the suspicious flying bird object, and the MR Of the suspicious flying bird object on $n$ consecutive frames of images is determined.
+At the same time, according to the movement speed of the suspicious flying bird object, the size of its MR is adaptively adjusted (specifically, if the object is moving slowly, its MR is expanded according to its speed to ensure the context environment information), and its adaptive St-Cubes (ASt-Cubes) are generated to ensure that the SNR of the flying bird object is improved while the necessary environmental information is retained adaptively.
+Then, the ASt-Cubes of suspicious flying bird objects are accurately classified and located by the LW-USN model.
+Finally, qualitative and quantitative experiments verify the effectiveness of the proposed flying bird object detection algorithm based on motion information.
 At the same time, we proved through ablation experiments that for the problem that the features of single frame images of flying bird objects in videos are not obvious, it is necessary to perform feature fusion before feature extraction as much as possible.

 \ifCLASSOPTIONcaptionsoff

 \fi